Q-groupoids and their cohomology: Examples of -groupoid cohomology

-One could, motivated by Example \ref{ex:orb}, use the $\LA$-groupoid point of view to represent a Lie algebroid over an orbifold, as follows.
-Let $X$ be an orbifold represented by an \'{e}tale Lie groupoid $G \arrows M$.
-Then an \'{e}tale $\LA$-groupoid
+Example \ref{ex:orb} gives a motivation to use the $Q$-groupoid point of view to define the notion of \emph{$Q$-orbifold}.
+Specifically, if $G \arrows M$ is an orbifold groupoid presenting an orbifold $X$, then a $Q$-orbifold over $X$ is presented\footnote{Strictly speaking, one should check that this notion is well-defined, in the sense of respecting Morita equivalences (see e.g.\ \cite{moerdijk:orbgpds}).
+We have not made an attempt to show this, and as such, the ideas in this section should be considered tentative.} by a $Q$-groupoid $\mathcal{G} \arrows \mathcal{M}$ whose support is $G \arrows M$.
+As a special case, an $\LA$-groupoid

-may be viewed as representing a Lie algebroid\footnote{Strictly speaking, one should check that the notion of Lie algebroids over orbifolds is well-defined, in the sense of respecting Morita equivalences (see e.g.\ \cite{moerdijk:orbgpds}).
-We have not made an attempt to show this, and as such, the ideas in this section should be considered tentative.} over $X$.
+may be viewed as representing a Lie algebroid over $X$.
+In these cases, the $Q$-groupoid cohomology may be interpreted as ``orbifold $Q$-cohomology'' or ``orbifold Lie algebroid cohomology''.

-In this case, the $\LA$-groupoid cohomology may be interpreted as an ``orbifold Lie algebroid cohomology''; for example, if $X$ has a Poisson structure then one could define orbifold Poisson cohomology by constructing an $\LA$-groupoid of the form\footnote{Note that when $G \arrows M$ is an \'{e}tale groupoid, there naturally exists a cotangent groupoid $T^*G \arrows T^*M$.
+\begin{ex} One possible way to describe a Poisson structure on an orbifold $X$ would be to give an \'{e}tale groupoid representative $G \arrows M$ for which $G$ and $M$ are Poisson manifolds and the structure maps are Poisson morphisms.
+Orbifold Poisson cohomology can then be defined as the cohomology of the $\LA$-groupoid\footnote{Note that when $G \arrows M$ is an \'{e}tale groupoid, there naturally exists a cotangent groupoid $T^*G \arrows T^*M$.
 This is clearly different from the cotangent prolongation groupoid (\ref{eqn:cotangent}), which exists even when $G \arrows M$ is not \'{e}tale.}